aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/formulas/dynamic-array-formula/_index.md

 Dynamic array formulas offer powerful capabilities for data manipulation and analysis in Excel, making it easier to work with arrays of data and perform complex calculations efficiently.

-## **What is the difference of Array Formulas and Dynamic Array Formulas in Excel**
+## **What is the difference between Array Formulas and Dynamic Array Formulas in Excel**
 In Excel, both array formulas and dynamic array formulas are used to perform calculations on multiple values simultaneously, but they have some differences in terms of functionality and how they are implemented.

 ### **Array Formulas Features**
 1. Array formulas are traditional formulas in Excel that can perform calculations on arrays of data.
-1. They are entered by pressing Ctrl + Shift + Enter after typing the formula, which tells Excel that it's an array formula.
+2. They are entered by pressing Ctrl + Shift + Enter after typing the formula, which tells Excel that it's an array formula.
-1. Array formulas have limitations in terms of their ability to spill results into adjacent cells.
-They typically return a 1. single result, although that result might be a cell array.
+3. Array formulas have limitations in terms of their ability to spill results into adjacent cells.
+They typically return a single result, although that result might be a cell array.
-1. They have been around for a long time and are supported in all versions of Excel.
+4. They have been around for a long time and are supported in all versions of Excel.

 ### **Dynamic Array Formulas Features**
 1. Dynamic array formulas are a new feature introduced in Excel 365 (Office 365 subscription) and Excel 2021.
-1. They automatically spill results into adjacent cells based on the size of the input data or the formula's calculation.
+2. They automatically spill results into adjacent cells based on the size of the input data or the formula's calculation.
-1. Dynamic array formulas don't require pressing Ctrl + Shift + Enter; you simply type the formula into one cell, and Excel automatically populates the adjacent cells with the results.
+3. Dynamic array formulas don't require pressing Ctrl + Shift + Enter; you simply type the formula into one cell, and Excel automatically populates the adjacent cells with the results.
-1. These formulas have the ability to return multiple results (a range of cells) directly without the need for an array formula or Ctrl + Shift + Enter.
+4. These formulas have the ability to return multiple results (a range of cells) directly without the need for an array formula or Ctrl + Shift + Enter.
-1. They have new functions like **FILTER**, **SORT**, **UNIQUE**, etc., which can handle arrays natively and return results in a dynamic array format.
+5. They have new functions like **FILTER**, **SORT**, **UNIQUE**, etc., which can handle arrays natively and return results in a dynamic array format.

 In summary, dynamic array formulas are a more modern and convenient way to work with arrays in Excel, providing automatic spilling of results and simplifying the process of working with arrays compared to traditional array formulas.
 However, they are only available in the newer versions of Excel that support dynamic arrays.

 ## **How to Set and Calculate Dynamic Array Formulas in Excel**